ShuJing09/Excel_PowerQuery_PowerPivot_Analysis/README.md

 ```
 <br>
 <img width="2011" height="790" alt="image" src="https://github.com/user-attachments/assets/2be82502-1ff8-43d8-86e3-08e29897c0b1" /> <br>

 <br>

 1️⃣ US salaries are consistently the highest across all roles, showing that US has a very mature tech market with higher competition for talent, massive companies budgets and higher venture capital. \
 2️⃣ Singapore's salary varies strongly by job type.
 For instance, Data Scientist and Senior Data Scientist pays are slightly higher than US and Non-US, likely de to high demand in finance & trading firms and shortage of talent. \
-:three: Comparing Singapore to US job salaries, there's a huge gap of salaries in roles: \
+3️⃣ Comparing Singapore to US job salaries, there's a huge gap of salaries in roles: \
    * Software Engineer (May due to Silicon Valley and FAANG sets high salary floor, and Singapore has far fewer tech companies compared to the US)
    * Machine Learning Engineer (May due to premium pay in the US as AI development is booming)
    * Cloud Engineer (May due to DevOps & Cloud migration boom in the US that leads to higher pay. ❗HOWEVER, Singapore's salaary data needs further investigation as the engineers' pay is lower than analyst) \
-:four: The pays are competitive when it comes to seniority roles in all regions, indicating senior tech talent is highly valued everywhere.
+4️⃣ The pays are competitive when it comes to seniority roles in all regions, indicating senior tech talent is highly valued everywhere.

 ## Pivot Charts